FeelingFun/sxtools/README.md

 Noise can be added with the Noise Intensity slider.

 ### Gradient Fill
 Allows for a custom ramp texture to be applied to the object or objects.
 Different modes under the "Direction" pull-down menu are gradient along XYZ, remapping an existing layer’s luminance to a gradient, or applying a ramp according to the curvature of the mesh.
-Saving a preset does not currently support the alpha gradient, only color.

 ### Bake Occlusion
 SX Tools has a built-in ambient occlusion renderer.